makew0rld/ipfs-demo/README.md

 * It's assumed that nodes 1 and 2 are peered over IPFS, and have the daemon started already
 * make /tmp/ipfs-demo folder as part of install
 * install flask and flask-socketio, eventlet too - with sudo -H I guess
+* Make it so the server doesn't have to respond to all the client requests at the same time